yugabyte/yugabyte-db/docs/content/latest/reference/configuration/yb-tserver.md

 ### Dashboards

-List of all dashboards to review the ongoing operations:
+Here's a list of all dashboards to review the ongoing operations:

 ![tserver-dashboards](/images/admin/tserver-dashboards.png)